gumaerc-testorg/6.090-january-iap-2005/content/pages/tools/6001-scheme-for-windows-machines.md

 ## Installing Problem Sets:

 Problem sets will be distributed as ZIP files from the 6.001 Web page.
 In order to install them, you will need to be able to "unzip" them on your machine.
-You can use the shareware program [WinZip](http://www.winzip.com/), which provides a graphical user interface as well as integration into both Netscape and Microsoft browsers.
+You can use the shareware program {{% resource_link "b2e7df18-55fe-4a56-a67b-107c7a3f6fb1" "WinZip" %}}, which provides a graphical user interface as well as integration into both Netscape and Microsoft browsers.